watermanbrandyn/regression_project/README.md

 Through the identification of key drivers, application of these drivers to models, and the testing of prediction capabilities we can help Zillow obtain an advantage in the acquistion and sales of real-estate.
 This in turn can help Zillow attain a reputation of having a better understanding of the volatility behind pricing, and ensure the company remains a leader in both consultation regarding, and movement of, the housing marketplace.

-## How to Reproduce - (Not Done)
+## How to Reproduce
 To reproduce the outcomes in this project:
 1. Have an env.py file with credentials (hostname, username, password) to access a SQL database that contains Telco data.
-Codeup's 'telco_churn' data was utilized for this project.
+Codeup's 'zillow' data was utilized for this project.
 2. Clone this repo and ensure you have all of the necessary modules and notebooks.
 Confirm that the .gitignore includes your env.py file to secure credentials.
 3. Use of these libraries: pandas, numpy, matplotlib, seaborn, sklearn.
 4. Be able to run the 'Final Report' jupyter notebook file.
-   - Supplemental 'classification_workbook' may also be useful in identifying some of the steps taken prior to the cleaner final code
+   - Supplemental 'regression_workbook' may also be useful in identifying some of the steps taken prior to the cleaner final code

 ## Initial Questions
 _What is our minimum viable product?
 (MVP)_